 Deep-sea fishery in the Colombian Caribbean Sea: management and conservation strategies for an ecosystem approach to fisheries

-Dr. Jorge Paramo’s presentation was on “Deep-sea fishery in the Colombian Caribbean Sea: management and conservation strategies for an ecosystem approach to fisheries” and he presented the results of exploratory fish surveys and how such fisheries could be managed should commercial interests develop.
-The aim of this research was to identify the potential of new deep sea fisheries in the Colombian Caribbean Sea determining their biomass and spatial distribution in order to advise management and conservation strategies, based on ecosystem approach to fisheries management.
-They investigated possible new fishing areas, exploring the poorly understood deep sea habitats in the Colombian Caribbean Sea, to determine the potential for a viable deep sea crustacean fishery.
-The sampling area extended from 100 m the isobaths to 550 m depth.
-They found high abundances of the giant red shrimp (Aristaeomorpha foliacea), the royal red shrimp (Pleoticus robustus), the pink speckled deep sea shrimp (Penaeopsis serrata) and the deep sea lobster (Metanephrops binghami) (see Table below) obtained in two experimental trawl surveys carried out in November and December 2009, all of which are important commercially.
-The highest biomasses of these deep sea crustacean species were found mainly in the northern zone of the Colombian Caribbean Sea, where the local oceanography is modulated by high productive seasonal upwelling.
-The size-structure of these deep sea crustaceans of commercial importance showed that the majority of adult individuals reflect the non-fished populations in the study area.
-However, further scientific assessment is necessary to determine population life cycle parameters of these deep sea crustaceans and associated biodiversity before initiating a new commercial fishery.
-Therefore, studies of deep sea biodiversity are necessary in order to understand the degree of stability and vulnerability of deep sea environments and enable comparison of conditions before and after exploitation of the fishery.
-This will enable a better understanding of the ecosystem, to advise ecosystem-based conservation and fisheries management strategies.
-Then, they identified deep sea fish assemblages across a depth range of 200-550 m from the Colombian Caribbean Sea and their implications for an ecosystem approach to fisheries management.
-A total of 102 species (13 Chondrichthyes and 89 Teleosteans) from 58 families (9 Chondrichthyes and 49 Teleosteans) of deep sea fish were sampled.
-The catch composition of deep sea crustaceans of commercial importance in the Colombian Caribbean Sea showed that crustaceans of commercial importance comprise only 16.6% by abundance (individuals/km2) and 13.5% by biomass (kg/km2).
-They concluded that the management of the potential new deep sea crustacean fishery should be based on an ecosystem approach that considers population dynamics and structure, the optimum allocation of catches and effort, protection of nursery and spawning areas, the development of monitoring strategies and the care of ecosystems.
-Therefore commercial exploitation cannot begin until scientific assessment suggests strategies of ecosystem conservation and sustainable use.
+Dr Jorge Paramo’s presentation was on “Deep-sea fishery in the Colombian Caribbean Sea: management and conservation strategies for an ecosystem approach to fisheries”.
+He presented the results of exploratory fish surveys and how such fisheries could be managed should commercial interests develop.
+The aim of this research was to identify the potential of new deep-sea fisheries in the Colombian Caribbean Sea, determining their biomass and spatial distribution in order to advise management and conservation strategies, based on the ecosystem approach to fisheries management.
+The research investigated possible new fishing areas, exploring the poorly understood deep-sea habitats in the Colombian Caribbean Sea, to determine the potential for a viable deep-sea crustacean fishery.
+The sampling area extended from the 100 m isobath to a depth of 550 m.
+In two experimental trawl surveys carried out in November and December 2009, the investigation found high abundances of the giant red shrimp (Aristaeomorpha foliacea), the royal red shrimp (Pleoticus robustus), the pink speckled deep sea shrimp (Penaeopsis serrata) and the deep sea lobster (Metanephrops binghami) (Table 2), all of which are important commercially.
+The highest biomasses of these deep-sea crustacean species were found mainly in the northern zone of the Colombian Caribbean Sea, where the local oceanography is modulated by highly productive seasonal upwelling.
+The size structure of these deep-sea crustaceans of commercial importance showed that the majority of adult individuals reflect the non-fished populations in the study area.
+However, further scientific assessment is necessary to determine population life-cycle parameters of these deep-sea crustaceans and associated biodiversity before initiating a new commercial fishery.
+Therefore, studies of deep-sea biodiversity are necessary in order to understand the degree of stability and vulnerability of deep-sea environments and enable comparison of conditions before and after exploitation of the fishery.
+This will enable a better understanding of the ecosystem – to advise ecosystem-based conservation and fisheries management strategies.
+Then, the research work identified deep-sea fish assemblages across a depth range of 200–550 m from the Colombian Caribbean Sea and their implications for an ecosystem approach to fisheries management.
+A total of 102 species (13 Chondrichthyes and 89 Teleosteans) from 58 families (9 Chondrichthyes and 49 Teleosteans) of deep-sea fish were sampled.
+The catch composition of deep-sea crustaceans of commercial importance in the Colombian Caribbean Sea showed that crustaceans of commercial importance comprise only 16.6 percent by abundance (individuals per square kilometre) and 13.5 percent by biomass (kilograms per square kilometre).
+They concluded that the management of the potential new deep-sea crustacean fishery should be based on an ecosystem approach that considers population dynamics and structure, the optimum allocation of catches and effort, protection of nursery and spawning areas, the development of monitoring strategies, and the care of ecosystems.
+Therefore, commercial exploitation cannot begin until scientific assessment suggests strategies of ecosystem conservation and sustainable use.

+Table 2

-Table of taxonomic information on deep sea crustaceans of commercial importance in the Colombian Caribbean Sea.
+Taxonomic information on deep-sea crustaceans of commercial importance in the Colombian Caribbean Sea